synkrit-admin/synkrit/README.md

-#Synkrit Media
+# Synkrit Media Website

-#run
+## Setup Project
+Setup SSH Keys.
+Clone the repository and install node modules.

--- npm i
+> npm i

+## Run Project
+use the following command.
--- npm run dev
+> npm run dev

+run the project using live server and start tinkering.